AxisCommunications/docker-nginx-ldap/README.md

 module included, in order to add the functionality of authenticating users via an LDAP server.

+If you are not building this directly yourself you may find information about available tags over on [Docker Hub][6].

 ## Usage
 The LDAP module is added in such a way that everything else inside the container